cbaakman/linear-gl/README.md

 On Unix you can run make install.

-ON windows you can add the headers, dll-file and the import library to your build path.
+On windows you can add the headers, dll-file and the import library to your build path.